ls4/ls4-doc/operation.rst

       4          node07       192.168.0.17:18900      subnet-192.168.000       2     active
       5          node08       192.168.0.18:18900      subnet-192.168.000       2     active

-See: Changing weight of replication-sets
+See: Changing weight of replica-sets

-Adding a server to existing replication-set
+Adding a server to existing replica-set
 ^^^^^^^^^^^^^^^^^^^^^^

-By adding a server to existing replication-set, you can raise availability and read performance of the replication-set.
+By adding a server to existing replica-set, you can raise availability and read performance of the replica-set.

 First of all, confirm current status of the cluster: